qMRLab/qmrlab.github.io/_posts/2020-06-16-matlab-github-integration.md

 ---
 layout: post
-title:  "Dockerize your MATLAB software with automatic GitHub integrations"
+title:  "Continuous Integration and Delivery with MATLAB"
 author: Agah
 image: assets/images/p13-1.jpeg
-excerpt: Would you like to Dockerize your MATLAB software with automatic GitHub integrations?
-Or perhaps you want to run your tests in MATLAB on every change to your codebase, but feel that your hands are tied by proprietary license?
+excerpt: Would you like to run your tests in MATLAB on every change to your codebase?
+Or perhaps you want to build and Dockerize your MATLAB software with automatic GitHub integrations, but feel that your hands are tied by proprietary license?
 Then this one's for you!
 featured: false
 hidden: false
 ---

-Would you like to Dockerize your MATLAB software with automatic GitHub integrations?
-Or perhaps you want to run your tests in MATLAB on every change to your codebase, but feel that your hands are tied by proprietary license?
+Would you like to run your tests in MATLAB on every change to your codebase?
+Or perhaps you want to build and Dockerize your MATLAB software with automatic GitHub integrations, but feel that your hands are tied by proprietary license?
 Then this one's for you!

 ![alt_text]({{ site.baseurl }}/assets/images/p13-1.jpeg "image_tooltip")